nightscout/nightscout.github.io/src/documents/posts/01-quickstart.html.md

 > Please review the LICENSE found within each repository for further details.
 Do not use the information or code to make medical decisions.

+Most likely, you will find yourself with a broken Dexcom receiver.
+The reciever's USB port was not intended to be used often.
+Even careful users report broken USB ports.

 ## Basic Concept of Operations